 Insect Pollinators Initiative

-A subsequent BBSRC funded project made it possible to archive these specimens into the nation’s collections at the Natural History Museum.
+A subsequent BBSRC funded project made it possible to archive these specimens into the nation’s collections at the Museum.
 All the specimens were moved into future-proofed barcoded cryotubes for permanent storage in the -80ºC freezers in the molecular collections facility.

 Expert curators at the Museum checked the data and updated the taxonomy to make sure it can be discovered and used.